alextim/astro-lib/packages/astro-sitemap/README.md

 </urlset>
 ```

-All pages generated at build time will contain a link to the sitemap in the `<head>` section :
+All pages generated at build time will contain a link to the sitemap into the `<head>` section :

 ```html
 <link rel="sitemap" type="application/xml" href="/sitemap-index.xml">